Ahmad-Hamwi/TabSync/README.md

 ```

 Make sure that RecyclerView and the TabLayout are instantiated with their data (adapter with its
 data for RecyclerView, and tabs for the TabLayout) and call the attach method.
-Note that the tabs
+Note that the tabs'
-count must not be less that the passed indices.
+count must not be less than the number of the passed indices.

 ```kotlin
 method.attach()